Sant720/sandwich/content/docs/sandwich/ingredients.md

 ## Flavor contrast: Kimchi

 Kimchi is the sandwich’s primary driver of **flavor contrast**.
-It brings:

-- Bright acidity
-- Gentle heat
-- Juiciness
-- Light crunch
-- Pungency and fermented depth
+It brings bright acidity, juiciness, spicyness, pungency, and fermented depth to the recipe.
 These qualities lift the mild turkey and bring vibrancy to each bite, preventing flatness and adding progression to the flavor profile.

 ---